 Putting the spotlight on accessories

-They highlight hidden qualities in others, harmonize the mood of the room, or stand out themselves.
+They highlight hidden qualities in others, harmonise the mood of the room, or stand out themselves.
 Revel in the subtle magic of accessories, and how you can put them to use in your home.

-Colors, patterns and placement
+Colours, patterns and placement

 Besides looking good, a rug can help direct focus to a certain area.
 Contrast it with the surface around it to create a visually heightened zone.